solidity-docs/ja-japanese/docs/path-resolution.rst

 .. .. note::

 ..
 Prior to version 0.8.8, CLI path stripping was not performed and the only normalization applied was the conversion of path separators.
 ..
-When working with older versions of the compiler it is recommended to invoke the compiler from the base path and to only use relative paths on the command line.
+When working with older versions of the compiler it is recommended to invoke the compiler from the base path and to only use relative paths on the command-line.

 .. note::